WadikarVaibhav/Google-Calculator/README.md

 # Expression Evaluator - Calculator
-A webapp for parsing and evaluating integer arithmetic expressions.
+A webapp for parsing and evaluating numeric arithmetic expressions.

 # Technologies
 ReactJS